 It is also always worth asking in builders’ merchants and kitchen showrooms whether they have any ex-display kitchens available.
 Even if they don’t at the time, you can often leave your details for when they do.

-A simple way to make a large saving is to shop around for worktops.
-It might be convenient to use the work surfaces supplied by your kitchen company but online worktop companies, local timber merchants and stone masons can offer better prices.
+A simple way to make a significant saving is to shop around for worktops.
+It might be convenient to use the work surfaces supplied by your kitchen company but online worktop companies, local timber merchants and stone masons often offer far better prices.

-If you are looking at stone worktops, composite options might be cheaper.
+If you are looking at stone worktops, composite options are often cheaper.
 Another option is to mix and match.
-Choose a wow-factor stone for an area where it will have the most impact, but go for something cheaper in the areas likely to see the most wear and tear.
+Splash out on areas where the worktops will have the most visual impact – island tops for example – and go for something cheaper in the areas that are more hidden away.
+Some timbers are priced very reasonably and providing they are properly treated and maintained should perform well.

 Don’t be led astray by cheap laminate worktops.
 If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement.

-The cheapest option is usually stainless steel.
+The cheapest kitchen sinks are usually made from stainless steel.
 While a ceramic or composite sink may be high on your wishlist, they tend to cost more and can succumb to scratches, damages and stains.
 There is a good reason why most commercial kitchens opt for stainless steel.
 You can always dress it up with a stylish tap.

 If there is one aspect of buying a new kitchen that you should not skimp on, it has to be the quality of the fixings.
 It is these details that will ultimately dictate how long the kitchen lasts.